 - Persons with current or past psychotic features; have received electroconvulsive therapy (ECT) in the past six-months; are actively abusing substances; have current suicidality or who are unable to function appropriately in a group setting.

-- The next session will be starting fall 2022.
-If you are interested, please contact Sophie Lazarus at Sophie.Lazarus@osumc.edu for more information on joining the MBCT groups.
+- If you are interested, please contact Sophie Lazarus at Sophie.Lazarus@osumc.edu for more information on joining the MBCT groups.

 About Mindfulness-Based Cognitive Therapy